mynaparrot/plugNmeet-docs/docs/user-guide/moodle-integration.md

 4. Once selected, the file is automatically added to the whiteboard's file list inside the live session, ready for you to present to the class.

 ![Screenshot of the Moodle file picker being used to upload a file to the whiteboard.](/img/moodle/moodle_11.png)

+### Add Poll from Quiz / Question Bank (Live)

+While a session is running, teachers can push a poll into the live room straight from a Moodle quiz or question bank question — powered by the [Create Poll API](/docs/api/room/create-poll).
+Requires plugNmeet server v2.5.0+ and Moodle plugin v3.0.13+.

+1. From the live dashboard on the Moodle activity page, click **"Add Poll from Quiz"** (visible only while the room is active).
+2. Choose the source: a course **Quiz** or the **Question Bank** category.
+3. Pick a supported question (single-answer multiple choice or true/false).
+4. Choose the mode: **Quiz** (correct answer revealed after the poll ends) or **Vote** (responses only), plus **Anonymous voting** and **Auto-close after** (minutes, max 60).
+5. Submit — the poll appears in the live room immediately and participants can vote right away.
+The moderator manages it like any other poll (close, publish results, reopen).

+Poll voting also feeds Moodle completion: enable **Voted in Poll** in the activity completion settings to require participation.

+### Pre-Assigned Breakout Rooms from Course Groups

+Instead of sorting students manually, let Moodle groups do the work.
+Requires plugNmeet server v2.5.0+ and Moodle plugin v3.0.13+.

+1. In the activity settings, under **Room Features**, enable **Pre-assign breakout rooms from course groups**.
+2. Make sure the course has groups with members (e.g. `Site administration` or course `Participants > Groups`).
+3. From the next session start, each group becomes a breakout room: the room title is the group name and members are automatically assigned.
+Users with no group stay unassigned for the moderator to place live.
+4. The moderator can still rearrange, remove, broadcast, extend, or end rooms from the in-meeting breakout management panel.

+Note: room details are fixed at session start, so group changes apply to the next session, not the running one.

 ### Site-Wide Active Session Report (Admin Data Pull)